sifive/wake/tools/wake-format/README.md

 ## Building

 `wake-format` is built in the same manner as `wake`.
-Running `make` or `./bin/wake build default` from within the wake dir will produce the `wake-format` binary.
+Running `make` from within the wake dir will produce the `wake-format` binary. `./bin/wake build default` may also be used after running `make` the first time.

-The locally build `wake-format` can be found at `./bin/wake-format.native-cpp14-release`
+The locally build `wake-format` can be found at `./bin/wake-format.native-cpp14-release` or at `$DIR/bin/wake-format` after running `DEST_DIR="$DIR" make install`

 ## wake-format Fluent API/DSL

 `wake-format` relies heavily on a custom fluent API/DSL to generate the formatting rules.
 Usage of the API is documented below.
-See [here](TODO) for design decisions, invariants, and engineering tradeoffs considered.
+See [here](#design-invariants-and-tradeoffs) for design decisions, invariants, and engineering tradeoffs considered.

 ### Usage

 All formatting rules start by creating a basic formatting object using `fmt()`.
-From there functions are added to describe the expectations of the current [CST node](TODO) and to return the appropiate text.
+From there functions are added to describe the expectations of the current [CST node](#cstelement) and to return the appropiate text.

 ```c++
 auto basic_fmt = fmt()